agendav/agendav/doc/source/admin/upgrading.rst

 Follow the guide at :ref:`configuration` to create a new ``settings.php`` file inside ``web/config`` which contains at least the database connection details.

-Once you have your database configuration prepared, run the provided ``bin/agendavcli`` script this way::
+Once you have your database configuration prepared, run the provided ``agendavcli`` script this way::

-  $ php bin/agendavcli migrations:migrate
+  $ php agendavcli migrations:migrate

 .. warning::
    This development version will remove all your current shares from the database.
 This will